golang/vscode-go/docs/debugging.md

 ```

 ⚠️ Limitations
-*   Delve DAP does not support `--accept-multiclient` or `--continue` flags, which means after a debug session ends, the dlv-dap process will always exit.
+*   Unlike `dlv --headless` above, `dlv dap` does not support `--accept-multiclient` or `--continue` flags, which means after a debug session ends, the dlv-dap process will always exit.
 *   If you use `debug` or `test` mode `launch` requests, Delve builds the target binary.
 Delve tries to build the target from the directory where the `dlv` (or `dlv-dap`) process is running, so make sure to run the `dlv-dap` command from the directory you would run the `go build` or `go test` command.

 ### Running Debugee Externally